Exit Planning for California Wholesale Distribution Business Owners

 Start with a Business Valuation

-The very first thing you will need no matter when you plan to sell your California wholesale distribution business is a business valuation.
+The very first thing you will need, no matter when you plan to sell your California wholesale distribution business, is a business valuation.
 It all starts with knowing what your business is worth.

-We offer a tool on our website that will introduce you to the business valuation process for free and will give you a general idea of what your business is worth.
-When you get to the point where you need a certified business valuation or if the tool is just too complicated for you or you don’t have time to do the work on your own, we provide business valuations as well.
-These are the type of business valuations you can use if your buyer needs to get financing to buy your business.
+When you reach the point where you need a certified business valuation, or if the tool is too complicated for you, we also provide business valuations.
+It is also helpful if you don’t have time to do the work on your own.
+These are the types of business valuations you can use if your buyer needs to get financing to buy your business.

-Even if you are not planning to sell your business for a while, some businesses do them every single year as a way to measure their business’ health and growth.
-A business valuation is the foundation of any good exit strategy.
+Even if you are not planning to sell your business for a while, some businesses do them every single year as a way to measure their business’s health and growth.

 The Importance of Location and Wholesale Distribution